marick/crit19/test/support/http_params/README.md

                 :in_service_datestring, :out_of_service_datestring],
 ```

-(Individual exemplars can't override the global data.)
+(Individual exemplars can override the global data.)

 ## Describing dependencies

 There's more than one way a pair of datestrings can be wrong.
-In the
-exemplar we've been working with, it's because an explicit ISO8601
-datestring is not before another one.
-But what if the form uses
-"today" instead of an explicit value?
-That's also an error.
-Should
-there be a separate `VM.BulkAnimal` test for that?
+Is it time to add a second datestring error test?
+One, say, that uses the "today" value instead of an ISO8601 string?

 Well, consider: pairs of in-service and out-of service dates are all
 over the code.
 You'd expect there to be a single function to call to
 check such pairs.
-There is, it's called `FieldValidators.date_order`,
+And there is: [`FieldValidators.date_order`](/lib/crit_biz/view_models/support/field_validators.ex#L10).
-it's got its own tests, and it's used by `VM.BulkAnimal.accept_form`:
+It's got its own tests, and it's used by `VM.BulkAnimal.accept_form`:

 ```elixir